89hrawat/YouTube-Standalone-Lectures/Lectures/01-DNS/README.md

 Your browser uses the IP to initiate a **TCP (or TLS)** connection to the Kubernetes docs server and loads the website.

 > ⚡ DNS resolvers often cache popular domains like `kubernetes.io` to improve performance and reduce repeated lookups through the root and TLD servers.

 ---

+### DNS TTL Behavior and IP Change Strategy

+DNS caching is governed by the **TTL (Time to Live)** value specified in a DNS record at the time of lookup.
+When a resolver (such as your ISP or a public DNS like `8.8.8.8`) receives a response with a TTL of 600 seconds, it will cache that domain-to-IP mapping for **up to 10 minutes**, starting from when the response was received.
+During this window, even if the origin DNS server updates the IP address, the resolver will continue serving the **stale IP** until the TTL expires.
+This can lead to **temporary inaccessibility or misrouting** if clients rely on outdated records.

+🛠️ **Best practice before an IP change**: Lower the TTL (e.g., to 60 or 120 seconds) **several hours in advance**.
+This ensures that future lookups receive the shorter TTL, allowing resolvers to refresh the record more quickly once the change is made.
+⚠️ Keep in mind: TTL changes are **not retroactive**, resolvers that cached the record earlier will retain the original TTL until it expires.

+---